 Ursula von Rydingsvard: In the Upper Valley and Across the Globe

 Ursula von Rydingsvard is a contemporary sculptor of towering, nature-inspired works crafted from cedar 4x4s, and more recently, bronze.
-In the past year, the Upper Valley was graced with one of her pieces, Wide Babelki Bowl, gifted to the Hood Museum by Margarit and Jens Jacobs.
-It sits just outside of Rollins Chapel in Hanover NH.
+In the past year, the Upper Valley was graced with one of her pieces, acquired by the Hood Museum.
+Wide Babelki Bowl sits just outside of Rollins Chapel in Hanover NH.
 While not exactly towering—more short and squat—it’s a substantial presence with a hint of the scale within which the artist works.